AustinBoyuJiang/v4.austinjiang.com/public/blog/calhacks12.0/calhacks12.0.md

 I was excited when I got in, but then I realized a serious problem: Cal Hacks took place right after our Reading Week, meaning I would have to fly from Waterloo to San Francisco and back within a single weekend, missing Friday classes.
 Even worse, it was right in the middle of midterm season.
 I had my Math 147 exam two days before Cal Hacks and my CS 145 exam the day after returning.

 I had to choose between staying home to prepare for CS midterm or flying across the continent for the hackathon.
 At that moment, I remembered something I deeply believe in: life is a journey.
 There will be countless exams, but not many chances to cross a continent for a weekend.
-So, I opened Expedia and bought the flight ticket without hesitation.
+And so, without much hesitation, I booked that flight across the continent.

 There were still two weeks left before Cal Hacks, but I didn't think about any project ideas and hadn't found teammates yet.
 Partly because I was busy preparing for Math 147 (which I ended up getting full marks on 😆), and partly because I wanted to see what it would be like to come up with an idea entirely on the spot.